 Before you refill your GLP-1 medicine, make sure you've done everything your insurance asks for to ensure your medication is covered.
-As part of your insurance company’s requirements, please make sure to use your Omada app at least 4 times over the past 4 weeks and weigh yourself with the Omada scale at least 4 times in the last 4 weeks.
+As part of your insurance company’s requirements, please make sure to use your Omada app at least 4 times over the past 31 days and weigh yourself with the Omada scale at least 4 times in the last 31 days.
 After you've done this, you may want to call your pharmacy insurance to check if there’s anything else you need to do to get your medication.
 Here is some helpful information to make sure you meet all the rules and know how it works:

 Understand the Requirements: